 18 May 2022, 18:30 — 19:30

 Watch the online conversation between artists Adjoa Armah, Abe Odedina and Hannah Catherine Jones.
-This discussion expanded on the themes of journeys, language, staging, storytelling, temporality and the voice presented within Armah’s exhibition The sea, it slopes like a mountain, that is on view at Auto Italia until 24 July 2022.
+This discussion expands on the themes of journeys, language, staging, storytelling, temporality and the voice presented within Armah’s exhibition The sea, it slopes like a mountain, that is on view at Auto Italia until 24 July 2022.